 Along with this analysis, it is important to check the accuracy of the payroll and loss data entered into the mod sheet.
 A review of your losses should be conducted at least 6 months prior to your effective date to see if any reserves can be taken down before unit stat cards are sent to NCCI.
 You should be aware if you are operating in states subject to Experience Rating Adjustment (ERA) as those states reduce medical only claims by 70 percent and may affect your claims management process.

 Remember, a high experience modification may not only cost you thousands of insurance dollars but also the opportunity to bid on projects for some owners.
-At Insurance Associates, we help clients get a better understanding of their mod, and strive to get it as low as possible.
+At Insurance Associates, a Marsh & McLennan Agency LLC Company, we help clients get a better understanding of their mod, and strive to get it as low as possible.

 If you would like to learn more about the subject above, please contact Michael W. Howell, CPCU at 703.352.6482 or email at firstname.lastname@example.org

 Information about the Author: Mike has over thirty five years of insurance industry experience and began his career as a Marketing Representative for The Hartford Insurance Group in 1980.
-Mike joined Insurance Associates in 1985, and currently serves as an Account Manager with a specialization in handling large construction accounts on loss sensitive programs.
+Mike joined Insurance Associates, a Marsh & McLennan Agency LLC Company in 1985, and currently serves as an Account Manager with a specialization in handling large construction accounts on loss sensitive programs.
 Mike has received one of the industries most recognized designations, Chartered Property Casualty Underwriter, in 1990.
 Mike graduated from George Washington University with a Bachelor of Science degree and earned MVP honors his senior year on his baseball team.
 He is an avid golfer and enjoys competing in local amateur tournaments.